 If your goal is to expand your current programs, you may need to look at different funders than you have approached in the past.
 If the funders are entirely new to you, your chances of being funded by them are going to be low, much lower than if you were to pitch a known and successful program to a current and supportive funder.

-This means that if your grant strategy involves approaching new donors for new program areas, you'll need factor in the greater risk associated with launching new programs.
-If you are approaching new donors, your likelihood of success is going to be low -- well under 50% success rate.
+If your grant strategy involves approaching new donors for new program areas, you'll need factor in the greater risk associated with launching new programs.
+If you are approaching new donors, your likelihood of success is going to be low, typically well under a 50% success rate.
 You can reduce this risk by planning incremental changes in your programs.
-This step-wise approach might induce current donors to support your new initiatives.
+This step-wise approach might also induce your current donors to support your new initiatives.

 Questions about programmatic goals include: